cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 are defined in terms of the configuration-time constant P, the number of priority levels.

+This object must not be device memory.
+The kernel only accepts donations of normal RAM.

 If the operation is successful, this object is destroyed, revoking all keys.
 The reply message contains the only extant key to the new object, with a default brand.